-Our latest Analyst Attitude benchmarking study, for networking and telecommunications, shows how the key principles of analyst relations success are the same in networking as in other markets, but the results are amplified.
-Generally, there are lot of indicators that point in the same direction.
+Our annual Analyst Attitude Survey benchmarking study shows how the key principles of analyst relations success are the same in many tech markets, but the results are amplified where the deal size is larger, like telecoms.
+Generally, there are a lot of indicators that point in the same direction.
 Compared to their competitors, firms that are better at analyst relations tend to beat their competitors in four ways:

 - They are much more candid with analysts than their competitors.

 - They allocate more resources to analyst relations.

 - They reach out to a wider community of analysts.